Reach for Success at Elmhurst University

 Our Office of Diversity and Inclusion offers a number of programs that celebrate and support students of all backgrounds.
 You’ll find direct one-on-one support, workshops and training, student groups (like Bluejay First, Black Student Union, and H.A.B.L.A.M.O.S.) and cultural programs like our National Coming Out Day celebration or our annual religious and intercultural lecture series.

-Our admission team is here to help answer all of your questions as you explore Elmhurst College.
+Our admission team is here to help answer all of your questions as you explore Elmhurst University.
 Your admission counselor is your first point of contact to help you through the enrollment process.
 Your counselor will review your application materials, make an admission decision, and discuss financial aid and scholarship opportunities.
 Whether you are a first-year student or transferring in coursework from another college, your journey begins here.